 1) How often should you use OCM?

 Personally, I do an OCM treatment on my face every other or night, maybe every two nights.
 It's important to note that I use bareMinerals make-up and feel no need to wash this off my face at night.
 Maybe I should, but I don't, and I don't have any problems with break-outs or build-up.
-The Coach does a treatment about three times a week or so.
+My husband does a treatment about three times a week or so.

 My sister has begun to use OCM to cleanse her face, too, and she does it about five nights a week.
 She wears traditional (non-mineral) make-up and on the nights she doesn't do OCM, she uses her trusty Clinique face wash.